From Fire truck, to camper Truck

 So we flew to Paris to take a look, then hopped a train to Germany.
 We were met by Frank, the owner of Fuess-Mobile.de.
 Frank had just purchased Herbert Fuss’s expedition truck conversion business.
 Herbert had retired & was off driving in The Americas!

 Thankfully Frank spoke a little English.
-We spent 2 days getting a detailed tour of the factory where the conversion are made.
+We spent 2 days getting a detailed tour of the factory where the conversions are done.
 From working truck to expedition rig, the real Transformers!
 We were impressed with the careful attention to detail and superior quality of materials and craftsmanship.
 Every component and design was well thought out.
 It was a labour of love and work of art and they were proud.

 We returned to Canada, excited, but now had a realistic perspective of what the cost would be…..Over the next couple of months we battled with the decision to buy or not, flip flopping several times.